-The Dragon’s Heart Institute is thrilled to announce the names of the three teachers who will be delivering the Climb Wales leadership programme for the 2021/22 cohort.
+The Dragon’s Heart Institute is thrilled to announce the names of the three teachers who will be delivering the Climb Wales leadership programme.

-Alongside teaching from some of the best in Wales, these three international teachers will guide the recently selected 30 Climb Wales delegates through the 10-month course, which begins at the end of October 2021.
+Alongside teaching from some of the best in Wales, these three international teachers will guide the recently selected 30 Climb Wales delegates through the 10-month course.

 They are Hahrie Han, Director of the SNF Agora Institute and Professor of Political Science at Johns Hopkins University, Professor Sir Muir Gray, Honorary Clinical Researcher at the University of Oxford’s Centre for Evidence-based Medicine, and Mark Prain, Founding Director of the Hillary Institute of International Leadership.